 The Farmland School Tax Rebate (FSTR) was implemented in 2004 to support the rural economy by providing farmland owners with school tax relief.

-The rebate percentage has increased from 33% in 2004 to the current level of 80%.
+The rebate percentage has increased from 33% in 2004 to the current level of 40% (subject to a maximum rebate).
 Landowners are required to submit an annual application to MASC.
 Once you are registered with MASC and receive a rebate, a pre-printed application form for the following year will be mailed to you when they become available.

 Damage to Crops: WDC reduces financial losses incurred by damage caused by migratory waterfowl and big game to crops, honey products, and leafcutter bee products.
-Compensation for crop damage due to wildlife pays a portion of the loss or damage to eligible agricultural products.
+The compensation pays a portion of the loss or damage to eligible agricultural products.

 Predation of Livestock: WDC compensates producers for losses to domestic livestock due to predation for a portion of the animal's commercial value (maximium of $3000).
 Registered purebred livestock are valued at twice that of a commercial market animal.